Now Interviewing Techs

 Refrigerant Leak Found At Condensing Unit.In your air conditioning system is divided into two different pressures.
-You have a high and low pressure side of the system.
-Leaks that are in your evaporator coil are in the low pressure side of the system.
-Leaks that are in your low pressure side will generally last longer.
-Leaks that are in your condenser coil are in the high pressure side.
-If your system has developed a refrigerant leak on the high side of the equipment, all the refrigerant can be gone in just a few hours.
-Most of the freon leaks are man made, usually welding mistakes are the biggest cause of freon leaks.
-Properly tightening expansion valves & orifices in equipment is another area of key refrigerant leaks.
-Refrigerant leak testing and vacuuming of systems should be done on all equipment after an installation is complete.
+You have a high and low-pressure side of the system.
+Leaks that are in your evaporator coil are in the low-pressure side of the system.
+Leaks that are in your low-pressure side last longer.
+Leaks that are in your condenser coil are in the high-pressure side.
+If your system has developed a refrigerant leak on the high side of the equipment, all the refrigerant can disappear in just a few hours.
+Most of the freon leaks are human-made.
+Usually, welding mistakes are the most significant cause of freon leaks.
+Properly tightening expansion valves & orifices in equipment is another area of significant refrigerant leaks.
+Refrigerant leak testing and vacuuming of systems should be done on all equipment after installation is complete.

 Read More About: Refrigerant Leak Found At Condensing Unit.

 Trane Outdoor Condenser With Spine Fin Coil Design.